SeanBunch/Eve-API/README.md

 # update 3/28/2023

-1. I spent time learing about how to create a sortable columns, and I attempted to implement the sortable columns.
+1. I attempted to implement the sortable columns.
 I am close in at least one way to complete the task.
 I have written the sorting logic but I need a way to get the array of data into the useState() for what I have.
 This would allow me to conintue down the path I am on right now.
 Another way is to look at using a useCallback hook to sort the data.
 Tomarrow I will try to complete the path I am on, otherwise I will work on implementing a useCallback hook to call the sorting function when the user clicks the top of the column.

 2. I used < table > elements instead of ul li but now I need to change the bootstrap to make a scrollable window for the table.

+# update 3/29/2023

+1. I have developed a few different ways to sort the columns but have not yet figured this problem out.
+This is the first table sort I have ever implemented I am close.

+2. Also need to configure bootstrap to enable scrollable < table > elements.